isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 ##### Note

-Ideally, we catch all errors (that are not errors in the programmer's logic) at either compile-time or run-time.
-It is impossible to catch all errors at compile time and often not affordable to catch all remaining errors at run-time.
+Ideally, we catch all errors (that are not errors in the programmer's logic) at either compile time or run time.
+It is impossible to catch all errors at compile time and often not affordable to catch all remaining errors at run time.
 However, we should endeavor to write programs that in principle can be checked, given sufficient resources (analysis programs, run-time checks, machine resources, time).

 ##### Example, bad